-These days, more is being required of advanced care paramedics.
-This one-year program will build on what you know as a primary care paramedic and prepare you to play an increased role as a first responder in Canada’s healthcare system.
-Your training will cover it all, from operational and procedural skills, to the skills you need to make critical and sound decisions in an emergency environment.
-Plus you’ll enhance your verbal and written communications skills, interpersonal skills, and leadership skills—and learn more about how to maintain a healthy lifestyle for your own well-being.
+This program will build on your expertise as a primary care paramedic and prepare you to play an increased role as a first responder.
+Your training covers everything from operational and procedural skills, to the skills you need to make critical decisions in an emergency.
+You will enhance your verbal and written communications skills, interpersonal skills, and leadership skills.
+You will complete two hospital clinical rotations and one on the job placement.

 The Advanced Care Paramedicine program delivered by Holland College is accredited by the Canadian Medical Association (CMA).